jmcerda/gmhtoday/themes/contrib/zurb_foundation/STARTER/README.txt

     - `npm install`
     - `bower install`

-    Finally, run `npm start` to run the Sass compiler.
-It will re-run every time you save a Sass file.
+    Finally, run `gulp` to run the Sass compiler, or 'gulp watch' which will re-run every time you save a Sass file.
 Press Ctrl-C to break out of watching files.

 Optional steps: